GrahamPaasch/netauto-foundations-lab/README.md

 A first-principles network automation course that uses the local GNS3 lab to practice real workflows.

 What you'll learn
-- Build inventory and connectivity baselines.
+- Build inventory and connectivity from the live lab.
 - Collect and normalize data with SNMP, syslog, and APIs.
 - Automate multi-vendor changes with Ansible.
 - Express intent and review plan/apply evidence.